Now Enrolling Students in OBDII Emissions Training Course

 Photo Caption:

 Recently, Johnson College received a $25,000 contribution from Kenworth of Pennsylvania to support its Diesel Truck Technology program and students.
-Left to right: Willie Hobbs, Service Manager at Kenworth of PA, Dr. Katie Leonard, President & CEO of Johnson College, and Fred Pope, Vice President and General Manager at Kenworth of Pennsylvania.
+Left to right: Willie Hobbs, Service Manager at Kenworth of PA, Dr. Katie Pittelli, President & CEO of Johnson College, and Fred Pope, Vice President and General Manager at Kenworth of Pennsylvania.

 Johnson College Fall 2021 Semester President’s List

-Dr. Katie Leonard, President & CEO of Johnson College, has announced the President’s List of students who were enrolled in 12 credits or more and completed the 2021 Fall Semester with a grade point average of 3.90 or higher.
+Dr. Katie Pittelli, President & CEO of Johnson College, has announced the President’s List of students who were enrolled in 12 credits or more and completed the 2021 Fall Semester with a grade point average of 3.90 or higher.

 David Neiman, Heating Ventilation and Air Conditioning Technology, Shavertown, PA